arokor/pararr.js/README.md

-#Pararr.js - Parallel array operations for Node
+#Pararr.js - Parallel computing for Node

 Modern multicore systems can process lots of data in parallel but writing parallel code can be tricky.
-Pararr.js provides parallel implementations of standard array functions like *map* or *filter* that utilize all cores in the system to calculate their result.
+Pararr.js provides an easy to use API for parallel computating in Node and parallel implementations of standard array functions like *map* or *filter* that utilize all cores in the system when calculating their result.

 ##Usage
     var p = require('./lib/pararr'),